By Melissa A Vitale

 Often times, I'm asked by a friend to pass along a media contact.
 Depending on the need and reason (and person asking) I may have no problem doing so, but those are very special circumstances.
 Even rarer, I even offer to connect someone because I think there will be synergy between the two.

 Other times I'm asked to connect people for hopes (and potential) of a full feature, with absolutely no benefit or compensation for me.
-For my business, this means that someone benefits off the years of relationships I built without having to do any of the work or pay any fee.
-For myself, its energy spent without compensation.
-For the person asking for the connection, along with free ad value averaging over $7,000, feature coverage from my relationships could lead to major brand recognition that could lead to massive investor opportunities or increasing incoming sales or appointments.
+For my business, this means that someone benefits from the years of relationships I built without having to do any of the work or pay any fee.
+To my company, its energy spent without compensation.
+For the person asking for the connection, along with free ad value averaging over $7,000, feature coverage from my relationships could lead to brand recognition, massive investor opportunities or increasing incoming sales or appointments.
 I did all the work, while someone else gets all the reward.

 Just like you wouldn't give your friend's personal information out to a stranger not knowing what they could do with it, I can't give out the personal contact information just because you asked for it.
 I can't tell if you're the person who will spam their email 16 times a day, drop my name even though I don't recommend or work with the brand, or who else you will give it to.
 If I were to give out emails in high frequency--which is how often I'm asked for them-- I could potentially gain a reputation as the publicist who gives away emails.
 And publicists don't have the best reputation in the media industry as it is.
 In a worst-case-scenario, the contacts who feel violated remove me from their email lists or fail to inform me of updated contact info.
 Giving away information can burn a publicists relationship with a journalist and that could be detrimental for business.
 Asking for one contact may seem like nothing, but if one contact is the source of many secured placements overtime, doing anything to offend them (like sharing their personal contact info) can be a violation of trust, friendship and working relationship.

-Not only that, because I work with smaller brands only seeking limited engagement, there can be seasons of heavy turnover and seeing non-clients benefiting off of my relationships while I'm working double-time to onboard new clients is more discouraging to my business than the people making the request will ever know.
+Not only that, because I work with smaller brands only seeking limited engagement, there can be seasons of heavy turnover.
+Seeing non-clients reaping the benefits of my hard-earned relationships while I'm working double-time is more discouraging to my business than the "friends" making the request will ever know.

-Not that I'm always looking at my bottom line, but I do live in one of the most expensive cities in the world, something that adds to my value thanks to my proximity to so many media hubs.
-With high turnover and even higher rent, at some point, I need to cut out money-wasting practices and that can be connecting people because they want my help but cannot afford or do not want to invest in my services.
+I'm not always looking at my bottom line, but I do live in one of the most expensive cities in the world, something that adds to my value thanks to my proximity to so many media hubs.
+With high turnover and even higher rent, at some point, I need to cut out money-wasting practices and that can be connecting people because they want my help but do not want to invest in my services.

 Those interested in putting their names in front of the wonderful journalists and editors I work with daily can submit a request form to initiate a proposal and on-boarding process or schedule a consultation session.